Unveiling the Mystery: 1/5 as a Decimal and Beyond

 Repeating Decimals: A Deeper Dive

 The occurrence of repeating decimals is related to the prime factorization of the denominator.
-If the denominator contains prime factors other than 2 and 5 (the prime factors of 10), the decimal representation will be repeating.
+Now, if the denominator contains prime factors other than 2 and 5 (the prime factors of 10), the decimal representation will be repeating.
 This is because we cannot easily convert the fraction into an equivalent fraction with a denominator that is a power of 10.

 Applications of Decimal Representation